 Both networks are making some solid progress with buddy programmes, a newsletter, speaker lists for events and mentoring opportunities all being put in place, to help and support the network and all its members.

 It is hoped to undertake some events, (the Civil Service Hearing Network has just held its first showcase event very successfully at DSTL, Porton Down) once the membership numbers increase and maybe hold some meetings outside of London, to be accessible to all our people.
 We also hope to have a webpage for both networks too in due course.

 So what are you waiting for, please get in touch.
 I would love to hear from you.
-Please email me at my home email address firstname.lastname@example.org and I will add you to the membership list and send you an invite to the next meeting of the network so that you can get involved straight away.
+Please email us and we will add you to the membership list and send you an invite to the next meeting of the network so that you can get involved straight away.